 This is my neighbor who owns six cars.

 This sentence consists of two clauses ‘this is my neighbor’ and ‘who owns six cars.’
-The first clause is a complete sentence that consists of the subject and verb.
+The first clause is a complete sentence that consists of the subject-verb.
 This type of clause is called the main clause.

 The second clause also contains the subject ‘who’ and the verb ‘owns’ but does not convey complete thought; instead, it modifies the noun, neighbor, in the main clause.
 The relative pronoun who introduces the clause.